 Different natural disasters pose various risks to your home.
 If you are wondering how to prepare for a natural disaster, routine maintenance can help reduce the chance of serious damage.

 While maintaining your roof will also protect against heavy rains, sealing your basement can help combat flooding.
-Keep your gutters and drainage systems clear by installing gutter guards or screens.
+Also, keep your gutters and drainage systems clear by installing gutter guards or screens.

 To protect against fires, make sure your smoke detectors are in working order.
 Outside the home, maintain flammable vegetation by trimming back branches hanging over your roof and keeping grills and woodpiles at least 30 feet away from your home.

 For winter storms, make sure your home is winterized, meaning heater vents and drains are unblocked, snow removal tools are accessible and your home is well-insulated.

 Though earthquakes are less common in the Northeast, making sure large and heavy structures like chimneys, water heaters and furniture are reinforced/secured can offer peace of mind.

 Stay Safe During a Natural Disaster

 Staying informed is one of the best things you can do to prepare for a natural disaster.
 Look and listen for emergency alerts from the Department of Homeland Security or the National Weather Service.
 A “watch” means there’s a possibility of a natural disaster, while a “warning” is more serious, meaning that a storm is already being tracked.

 Keep batteries in your radio, charge your phone and keep it in low power mode to make sure you receive potentially life-saving information.

 Be ready to react.
 Gather your survival kit and essential documents, change into protective clothing and make sure your vehicle’s tank is full in case you need to flee.
-If you think you’ll be hunkering down, close all doors and windows, reserve the power of electric devices and collect water for drinking, cooking, washing and flushing toilets.
+If you think you’ll be hunkering down, close all doors and windows, reserve the power of electronic devices and collect water for drinking, cooking, washing and flushing toilets.